Viva Colombia! Photo Tour Workshop

 "As a good travel photographer you have to be at home in all markets.
 Among other things, you should know how to capture a landscape in an impressive way, make beautiful portraits of the locals and photograph street life well.
 Tristan Quevilly can do this like no other."

 Please Note: Great news from Colombia - they are open for tourism as of September 29, 2020.
-Just get a negative Covid 19 test (PCR) within 96 hours of entry.
-Inquire for details.
+Covid 19 test no longer required for entry.
+Inquire for latest info.

 Welcome to our Viva Colombia photo tour workshop!
 Colombia is a true hidden gem, just waiting to be discovered by the world of travel photographers.
 It's also quite safe in the region in which you will be traveling.
 This very special trip is designed & led by French photographer & Colombia resident, Tristan Quevilly.
 He speaks fluent Spanish, English & French, and is deeply connected to the people, including several indigenous tribes.
 His inside access is unmatched, and you will often find yourself alone in breathtaking places that are utterly unknown to tourism.
 The impressive array of rare and unique photo opportunities beautifully blends people, culture, street, architecture, wildlife, landscapes, and night sky-scapes.